Dubas Talks Deadline: Campbell and Clifford His Big Move?

 A significant trade but hardly a blockbuster, Dubas commented on the length of time it took to get his latest deal to come together.
 Saying he’d been speaking to the Los Angeles Kings over the course of the season, it was in the last week or so that talks amplified and the Maple Leafs found a package that worked for LA.

-When asked if he’d have preferred to make the deal sooner, Dubas took some time to get to his answer but eventually said yes.
-In an ideal situation, the team would have liked to have had these two players with the club longer but the reality of the trade market in the NHL these days is that trades aren’t easy to make, nor are teams eager to make moves until the deadline nears, considering all the factors at play.
+Dubas admitted he’d prefered to have had these two players with the club longer but the reality of the trade market is that trades aren’t easy to make, nor are teams eager to make moves until the deadline nears, considering all the factors at play.

-Sid asked Dubas if Frederik Andersen’s injury played a role in the deal and the GM replied no. This was a move the Maple Leafs had been looking at for a while the injury may have created a sense of urgency to do the deal Wednesday versus a week from now, it was always a deal the organization was exploring.

-In summary, a backup netminder and a bottom-six rental took weeks, if not months, of work to make happen.
-That’s not a good sign if you consider what the Maple Leafs really need to be a contending playoff team is a top-four defenseman.
+In short, a backup netminder and a bottom-six rental took weeks, if not months of work to make happen.
+With that in mind, how hard will it be to land a top-four defenseman?

 Related: The NHL 600-Goal Club